Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-Our approach is to discretize the type II generating function for the flow of Hamilton's equations, where the Hamiltonian is given by the Poincar\'e transformation.
-Therefore, we are constructing variational integrators, and in particular Hamiltonian variational integrators (see \cite{LaWe2006}, \cite{LeZh2011}).
+The novelty of our approach consists in discretizing the Type II or Type III generating function for the flow of Hamilton's equations, where the Hamiltonian is given by the Poincar\'e transformation.
+Therefore, we are constructing variational integrators, and in particular Hamiltonian variational integrators (see \cite{LaWe2006, LeZh2011}).
+The use of Type II or Type III integrators is justified by the degeneracy of the Hamiltonian which implies that there is no corresponding Type I Lagrangian formulation.
 This approach works seamlessly with existing methods and theorems of Hamiltonian variational integrators, but now the system under consideration is the transformed Hamiltonian system resulting from the Poincar\'e transformation.
-The methods of \cite{Ha1997} and \cite{Re1999} include the possibility of applying a given variational integrator to the transformed differential equations.
+The methods of \cite{Ha1997, Re1999} include the possibility of applying a given variational integrator to the transformed differential equations.
 Our approach gives a framework for constructing variational integrators at the level of the generating function by using the Poincar\'e transformed discrete right Hamiltonian.
-In most cases, these two approaches will produce equivalent integrators, but our new approach allows for the method to analyzed at the level of the generating function, and indicates that most such symplectic methods are best interpreted as coming from a type II or III generating function, as opposed to a type I generating function.